 This technique is based on the principle of how biological neurons work.
 Similar to what neurons in the human body does, the neurons in a neural network in data mining work also acts as the processing unit and connecting another neuron to pass on the information along the chain.

-In this method of data mining, the relation between different features are determined and in turn, used to find either hidden patterns or related analysis is performed as per business requirement.
-For example, using the association we can find features correlated to each other and thus emphasize removing anyone so as to remove some redundant features and improve processing power/time.
+In this data mining method, the relation between different features is determined and, in turn, used to find either hidden patterns or related analysis is performed as per business requirement.
+For example, we can find features correlated to each other using the association and thus emphasize removing anyone to remove some redundant features and improve processing power/time.

 To conclude, there are different requirements one should keep in mind while data mining is performed.
-One needs to be very careful of what the output is expected to be so that corresponding techniques can be used to achieve the goal.
-Though data mining is an evolving space, we have tried to create an exhaustive list for all types of tools in Data mining above for readers.
+One needs to be very careful of what the output is expected to be so that corresponding techniques can be used to achieve it.
+Though data mining is an evolving space, we have tried to create an exhaustive list of all types of data mining tools above for readers.

 This is a guide to the Type of Data Mining.
-Here we discuss the Introduction and Top 12 Types of Data Mining.
+Here we discuss the basic concept and Top 12 Types of Data Mining in detail.
 You can also go through our other suggested articles –